direktiv/direktiv.github.io/docs/getting_started/states.md

 - id: hello
 ```

 Every state has to have its own identifier.
 The state identifier is used in logging and to define transitions, which will come up in a later example when we define more than one state.
-A state identifier must be unique within the workflow definition.
+A state identifier must be unique within the flow definition.

 ### State Type